hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 .. note::

-   Be aware that with the decommissioning of Genius toolchains older that 2021a will not be available anymore.
+   Be aware that toolchains older than 2021a will no longer be available after Genius has been decommissioned.

 As always you can contact hpcinfo@kuleuven in case you have questions or remarks.